hplieninger/ItemResponseTrees/README.md

 [MplusAutomation](https://cran.r-project.org/package=MplusAutomation)
 package), for the [mirt](https://cran.r-project.org/package=mirt) package, and for the [TAM](https://cran.r-project.org/package=TAM) package.
-To fit a model, the model string as defined above as to be converted into an object of class `irtree_model` using the function `irtree_model()`.
+To fit a model, the model string as defined above has to be converted into an object of class `irtree_model` using the function `irtree_model()`.
 Then, the model can be `fit()` as follows: